danajardell/danajardell.github.io/content/portfolio/blind-fashion.md

 #### Type of Project: Pre-Design

-This type of project is exploratory and will focus on understanding the needs of your user group to inform the design of a new assistive technology (AT) or application.
+This type of project is exploratory and focuses on understanding the needs of a user group to inform the design of a new assistive technology (AT) or application.
 This could include interviews with the target population, observation of behaviors or participatory design sessions.
-This type of project would ideally lead to ideation of a potential AT product/service in which you would define the implications for design.
+The ideal outcome of this project was the ideation of a potential AT product/service and accompanying implications for design.

 #### Problem